 |Political party||Movement for Democratic Change - Tsvangirayi (MDC-T)|

-Nelson Chamisa is a Zimbabwe politician who is currently the Acting President of MDC-T and MDC Alliance.
-Chamisa is a Member of Parliament of Kuwadzana East under the MDC-T. He is also the new vice president of MDC-T. In 2003, Chamisa broke new ground in the politics of Zimbabwe by becoming the youngest Member of Parliament at age 25.
+Nelson Chamisa is a Zimbabwean politician who is currently the Acting President of MDC-T and MDC Alliance.
+Chamisa is a Member of Parliament of Kuwadzana East in the political party.
+In 2003, Chamisa broke new ground in the politics of Zimbabwe by becoming the youngest Member of Parliament at age 25.
 He was also the youngest cabinet Minister in Zimbabwe's Government of National Unity in 2009 when he was appointed Minister of Information and Communication Technology.
 After Morgan Tsvangirai's death, Chamisa was appointed Acting President and he vowed to win the 2018 elections.

-Chamisa is a proud holder of the following degrees
+Chamisa is a holder of the following degrees

 - BBA Marketing Degree IMM, SA.